Deploy your application using Kubernetes

 PRIVATE_KEY_PEM

-.github/workflows/release.yml
+)Modify the .github/workflows/release.yml

-Ensure the image names used when running
+Ensure the image names used when running kube/setup.sh

-match those defined in the.github/workflows/release.yml
+match those defined in the .github/workflows/release.yml

 file.